cbroms/V4.js/docs/guide/renderers.md

 Renderers are the basis of all animations in V4.
 They are functions that directly manipulate the HTML canvas element using `context`, just as you would when working with the canvas normally using the [canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).

-A good way to think about renderers is as a functions for creating a single image frame in an animation.
+A good way to think about renderers is as functions for creating a single image frame in an animation.
 For example, suppose we wanted to draw a red rectangle to the canvas.
 We might create a renderer like this:

 ```javascript
 const rectRenderer = state => {